Subscribe to our mailing list

 Authorities are working to rectify the problems; organisations such the Inle Heritage Trust and Inle Speaks are also playing their part, and most of the hotels on the banks are now working to neutralise any of the negative effects they may be causing.

-With sumptuous cottages, and top-notch pool, restaurant and spa, this hotel is one of the most luxurious in the region.
-Villa Inle Resort & Spa therefore challenges the false conception that a luxury product cannot also be a sustainable one.
+With sumptuous cottages, and a top-notch pool, restaurant and spa, this hotel is one of the most luxurious in the region.
+Villa Inle Boutique Hotel therefore challenges the false conception that a luxury product cannot also be a sustainable one.

 Earlier this year Sampan Travel sat down to speak to U Aung Ko Ko …

-In 2003 or 2004, I was moved to Pan Sea in Siem Reap.
-I wanted overseas exposure, and that is why I proposed if they had the opportunity to work overseas I would like to work.
-After 6 months I moved to Luang Prabang, for about 3 years.
-In 2007 I came back to Myanmar and worked at the Hotel at Tharabar Gate in Bagan, and then I moved to Inle Resort as a Reservation Manger.
+In 2003 or 2004 I was moved to Pan Sea in Siem Reap.
+I wanted overseas exposure and that is why I proposed if they had the opportunity to work overseas I would like to work.
+After 6 months I moved to Luang Prabang where I was for about 3 years.
+In 2007 I came back to Myanmar and worked at the Hotel at Tharabar Gate in Bagan and then I moved to Inle Resort as a Reservation Manager.
 I then transferred to Nay Pyi Daw Aureum Palace.
 Because at that time I did not know about Nay Pyi Daw and had no experience in MICE [Meetings, Incentives, Conferences, and Events] and the government market

 This is the longest time I have spent at one hotel.
 I am happy here.
 I like the place, I like the area.
 The owner gives me full authority, and so I can show my ideas; in the marketing, the reservations, the ground setting.
 Even the name and logo are mine.
 People need to have the chance to show their abilities and their skills, then people are happy.
 This is according to my experience.